MadeInShineA/hei-course-summaries/301.1-ml/summaries/svm.md

 SVMs follow a systematic approach to classification:

-1. **Data preparation** 📊: Preparing training data with features and labels
+1. **Data preparation**: Preparing training data with features and labels
-2. **Hyperplane identification** 🔍: Finding the optimal separating hyperplane
+2. **Hyperplane identification**: Finding the optimal separating hyperplane
-3. **Margin maximization** 📈: Creating the largest possible gap between classes
+3. **Margin maximization**: Creating the largest possible gap between classes
-4. **Support vector selection** 🎯: Identifying the critical data points that define the boundary
+4. **Support vector selection**: Identifying the critical data points that define the boundary
-5. **Classification** 🧠: Using the trained model to predict new data points
+5. **Classification**: Using the trained model to predict new data points

 #### SVM Workflow